mkrahu/launch-school-notes/225/object_creation_patterns.md

 ### The `Object` object

   * JavaScript has a [built in object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) called `Object`.
-  * The `Object` object is unusual in that it is a constructor for other objects, and can also be called as a Function
+  * The `Object` object is a global object that is used as a constructor for other objects.
   * We can call `Object` using the `new` operator, just like we would do with a constructor function we'd defined ourselves.
 This creates an empty object.

 **Example**